sohrab-hassibi/carta/README.md

   }
 });
 ```

 The search is then carried out using:

 ```
 const rawHits = idxLunr.search(phrase);
 ```

-My code then takes the `rawHits` and returns the top hits as the response while inserting the score for each course (limited to `maxHits` as specified in the input JSON of the request).
+My code then takes the `rawHits` above and returns the top hits as the response while inserting the score for each course (limited to `maxHits` as specified in the input JSON of the request).

 ### Native implementation

+I've also implemented my own search functionality as I thought perhaps using [Lunr](https://www.npmjs.com/package/lunr) was kind of cheating :-)

+My implementation indexes all searchable data (courses) in the following way:

+- sdsad
+- asdsada

 You are writing a web API for CourseTime, the next iteration of course exploration at Drofnats Wizarding University, and one important feature is searching for courses.
 You're going to write the API to search for courses!